6.5 Data Connector

 - Data are not editable in books that contain Data Connectors, by default.
 This protects against accidental modification and deletion.

-- Data imported by Text/CSV Connector can be sorted, by default (select column, the Worksheet: Sort Worksheet), but is otherwise not editable.
+- Data imported using Text/CSV or Excel Connector can be sorted, by default (select column, the Worksheet: Sort Worksheet), but is otherwise not editable.

-Note that "protection" does not prevent you from adding columns to the worksheet for the purpose of transforming the imported data (e.g. via Set Values).
+Note that "protection" does not prevent you from adding columns to the end of the worksheet for the purpose of transforming the imported data (e.g. via Set Values).
 Protection merely prevents you from altering the original data.

 Further, if you decide AFTER importing that you need to freely-edit imported data, you can remove Data Connectors by clicking the Connector icon and (a) disconnecting the sheet (Disconnect Sheet) or (b) removing the Data Connector altogether (Remove Data Connector).
 See Connector menu:, below, for an explanation of the difference.